David-Else/developer-workstation-setup-script-debian/README.md

 flatpak override --user --env=SIGNAL_USE_WAYLAND=1 org.signal.Signal
 ```

-- Set up Deno by creating or updating shell completions.
+- Setup Deno by creating or updating shell completions.
 Run the following command:

   ```sh
   deno completions bash > deno.sh
   sudo mv deno.sh /etc/profile.d
   ```

-- Set up Vale by changing the global `.vale.ini` file in your `$HOME` directory.
+- Setup Vale by changing the global `.vale.ini` file in your `$HOME` directory.
 Update the `StylesPath` to point to an empty directory where you want to store your styles.
 For example:

   ```sh
   StylesPath = ~/Documents/styles